VaroAvila/instagram_followback_checker/README.md

 2. Go to your profile and click on the settings icon.
 3. Select "Privacy and Security".
 4. Scroll down to "Data Download" and click "Request Download".
 (To simplify the process you can choose to download only your connections/follower/ing information data)
+   Alternatively you can go directly to this link https://www.instagram.com/download/request/
 5. Choose the format (JSON) and click "Next".
 6. Make sure to select the right range of time for the downloaded data (e.g.: {since the creation of the account - today})
 7. Enter your password and click "Request Download".